wangqliang123/weibo-api/README.md

 # weibo-api

+## Whenever error happens

+1. Failed insertion SQL statements are stored inside the file `file\txt\failed-insertion-sql.txt`.
+2. Those weibos whose comments are failed to be retrieved are stored in the file `\file\txt\weiboid_2000_error.txt`.

+> Note: please empty these two log files before a refresh run.

 ## Configure the App key and secret

 In the file `src/config.properties`, fill in the app key and secret: